This is one of the most common reasons that people fail in trading. Unfortunately, it's also a natural human response.

 This rule has kept me out of a lot of trouble and it can help you too.

 When you set limits like this beforehand, you are much more likely to follow them, even when your emotions are running high.

 You set boundaries in your everyday life and that determines what you will and won't tolerate.

-Identify Your Cue and Reward
+6. Identify Your Cue and Reward

 In his book The Power of Habit, Charles Duhigg cites several examples of how powerful habits are and why they are so difficult to change.

 Based on his research, this is the process that Duhigg recommends for changing a habit.

 The bottom line is that our habits (even our bad ones) give us some sort of reward.

-Leverage Behavior Conditioning
+7. Implement Behavior Conditioning